atc-project/atomic-threat-coverage/CONTRIBUTING.md

 # How to add a new feature or create a pull request?

-1. <a href="https://gitlab.com/krakow2600/atomic-threat-coverage/forks/new">Fork the Gensim repository</a>
+1. <a href="https://gitlab.com/krakow2600/atomic-threat-coverage/forks/new">Fork the ATC repository</a>
 2. Clone your fork: `git clone git clone https://gitlab.com/<YOUR GITLAB USERNAME>/atomic-threat-coverage.git`
 3. Create a new branch based on `develop`: `git checkout -b my-feature develop`
 4. Setup your Python enviroment
    - Create a new [virtual environment](https://virtualenv.pypa.io/en/stable/): `pip install virtualenv; virtualenv atc_env` and activate it:
       - For linux: `source atc_env/bin/activate`
       - For windows: `atc_env\Scripts\activate`
-   - Install Gensim and its test dependencies in [editable mode](https://pip.pypa.io/en/stable/reference/pip_install/#editable-installs):
+   - Install ATC and its test dependencies in [editable mode](https://pip.pypa.io/en/stable/reference/pip_install/#editable-installs):
       - For linux: `pip install -r requirements.txt`
       - For windows: `pip install -r requirements.txt`
 5. Implement your changes